FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/metrics/amortizedcost.md

 ###### Note:
-*For the RI Usage the Billed cost is zero as this RI is full upfront.
+*For the Reserved Instance Usage the Billed cost is zero as this RI is full upfront.
 It is especially important to note that the usage units must be normalized for this formula to be applicable in cases of size flexibility (e.g. c7g.large normalized units is 4, c7g.medium is 2).
 Amortized cost is the same as amortization because the upfront fee covers all of the compute usage expense for this line item.*